-Among the most valuable efforts needed is the rescue of data, collected by the former Soviet Union during the Cold War years.
-This data can provide a vital data base for many studies.
-For example, river flow data collected by Roshydromet can be used to estimate the frequency and severity of the annual spring floods in Russian rivers.
-These, in turn, are vital for understanding the probability and magnitude of re-mobilization events which can take the serious contamination of the Russian environment caused by many years of poor practices.
+River flow data collected by Roshydromet can be used to estimate the frequency and severity of the annual spring floods in Russian rivers.
+These estimates are, in turn, vital for understanding the probability and magnitude of re-mobilization events which can disperse the serious contamination of the Russian environment caused by many years of poor practices.
 These contaminants, if mobilized into the Russian rivers will enter the Arctic Ocean and circulate in relatively rapid fashion throughout the marine environments of all of the Arctic nations.
-With several billion curies of Sr anc Cs loose in the Russian environment these are not trivial concerns.
+With several billion curies of Sr90 anc Cs137 loose in the Russian landmass these are not trivial concerns.